DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Methodology

 \subsection{Model Architecture}

 \paragraph{Input and Output.}

 The input of the model is a directed graph at timestep $t$ containing static features (e.g., area, elevation) and dynamic features (e.g., volume, flow, rainfall, global inflow) up to $p$ previous timesteps.
-The node feature matrix ${\mathbf{X}}^t$ (Eq. \ref{eq:node-input-feat}) and edge feature matrix $\mathbf{E}^t$ (Eq. \ref{eq:edge-input-feat}) are created by concatenating all the features into a single matrix:
+The node and edge feature matrices ${\mathbf{X}}^t$ and $\mathbf{E}^t$ are created through Eq. \ref{eq:node-input-feat} and Eq. \ref{eq:edge-input-feat}:

 where $||$ is the concatenation operation.
 Instead of predicting future states directly, DUALFloodGNN predicts the change in water volume $\Delta V$ and water flow $\Delta \vec{Q}$ from the current timestep to the next timestep.
 This reduces the variation in the output, achieving more stable and accurate long-horizon predictions.
 The model's prediction can be added to the current dynamic features $V^t$ and $\vec{Q}^t$ to get the next timestep values $V^{t+1}$ and $\vec{Q}^{t+1}$, which also acts as a residual connection.